umadesai/ExercisesInC/homeworks/homework11.md

 3) Can you think of another use for a Semaphore where you might use a different initial value?

+You could potentially only have one thread and use an initial value of 0 to represent a locked mutex.

 4) In my solution to the producers-consumers problem using Semaphores, what does it mean if the value of `queue->spaces` is `3` at some point in time?